SilkeKnossen/ToDoList/README.md

 ### Screenshot of the first view of the app
 ![alt text](https://github.com/SilkeKnossen/ToDoList/blob/master/Screenshots/todolist1.png)

-### Screenshot of the view where you can add a new to do to your list
+### Screenshot of the view where you can edit a TODO
 ![alt text](https://github.com/SilkeKnossen/ToDoList/blob/master/Screenshots/todolist2.png)